Trump Administration To End Obamacare Subsidies For The Poor

 Though the President Trump had repeatedly threatened to end the payments (including in a July 29 tweet), the White House has until now maintained the Obama administration's appeal.
 That put the administration in the odd position of defending the previous administration's position on the CSRs — that is, that the CSRs are constitutional.

-The D.C. circuit court hearing the appeal this week said that a group of 15 Democratic state attorneys general could intervene in the appeal.
+The D.C. circuit court hearing the appeal said that a group of 15 Democratic state attorneys general could intervene in the appeal.
 The rationale, the court said, is "accumulating public statements by high-level officials" indicating that the White House might decide not to defend the CSRs.

 The bottom line is that now, one avenue of ending the CSRs has closed for Trump, as University of Michigan law professor Nick Bagley explained in an August 1 blog post.